Skip to main content

 Register Your Business

-File with Washington Secretary of State and obtain UBI number.
+File with Washington Secretary of State and obtain a UBI number.
 Washington requires state business registration before contractor registration.

 2